National Media Council (United Arab Emirates): UAE Media Laws and Regulations

 The UAE has several laws and resolutions that organize the media field, and the council undertakes a vital role in their implementation.
 The UAE has six main laws and resolutions: AUE Copyright Law 7 of 2002, Cabinet decision No. 4 of 2006 on the system the National Media Council, Cabinet decision No. 14 of 2006 on the system the National Media Council, Council of Ministers Resolution No. (70/13) for the year 2007 meeting No. 4 to regulate the exercise of some of the free media licenses and President of the Council Decision No. 35 for the year 2012 on the criteria content and advertising media.

 NMC Relations

-The national Media Council is interested in setting up relations with a number of Media, government and Academic institutions in order to achieve its main strategic goals.
+The National Media Council is interested in setting up relations with a number of media, government and academic institutions in order to achieve its main strategic goals.
 Such partners include: National Media Institutions, Regional and International Media Institutions, Media Free Zone, Federal and Local Institutions.

 NMC Structure

-Besides its headquarters in Abu Dhabi, The UAE National Media Council has subsidiaries in the other Emirates.
-Former chairman of “Sky News Arabia”, Minister of state Dr. Sultan Ahmed Al Jaber has chaired the NMC since May 2015.
+Besides its headquarters in Abu Dhabi, the UAE National Media Council has subsidiaries in the other Emirates.
+Former chairman of "Sky News Arabia", Minister of state Sultan Ahmed Al Jaber has chaired the NMC since May 2015.
 The council has a board that supervises several sub-committees undertaking specific missions.
-The UAE cabinet has approved the new changes introduced to NMC structure by virtue of Resolution No. 9 of 2013 and Resolution No. 12 of 2013 that define this structure in accordance with “UAE Vision 2021”.
+The UAE cabinet has approved the changes introduced to NMC structure by virtue of Resolution No. 9 of 2013 and Resolution No. 12 of 2013 that define this structure in accordance with "UAE Vision 2021".